go-mate/go-commit/README.md

 go-commit config -c /path/to/go-commit-config.json
 ```

-More advanced use cases.
-See the [configuration examples](internal/examples/).
+See the [configuration examples](internal/examples/) with advanced use cases.

 ## Recommended Aliases